-5.1.7 Business as Usual with Increased Asynchronous Tie Capacity flow on the additional DC Tie lines to make this scenario distinct.
+5.1.7 Business as Usual with Increased Asynchronous Tie Capacity would not be significant inexpensive power, especially curtailed wind generation, available to flow on the additional direct current (DC) Tie lines to make this scenario distinct.
 As a result, ERCOT staff chose the "Business as Usual with PTC" scenario, which had a larger amount of nameplate capacity of wind technology found to be economic, as the basis for this scenario.
 To that scenario, ERCOT added three additional DC ties.
 The tie to the east (SERC region) had a transfer capability of 3,000 MW, the tie to the west (WECC or SPP) had a capability of 2,000 MW and the tie to CFE (Mexico) had a capability of 1,000 MW for a total additional transfer capability of 6,000 MW to and from ERCOT.